About the OP Performance Lab

 The 2021 Performance Lab will take place in July/August 2021.
 Exact dates to be determined.

-The 2021 Performance Lab will take place over 5 weeks, with group lab meetings occurring once a week for 2 hours.
+The 2021 Performance Lab will take place over 5-6 weeks, with group lab meetings occurring once a week for 2 hours.
+There will be other opportunities for focused time outside of these meetings, constructed in a form fitting way.

 All Orchard Project Lab participants begin their labs with a group orientation in Orchard Project Creative Vocabulary, outlining both the process and facilitation vocabulary that serves as a foundation for artists and work during their Orchard Project experience.